schlaicha/jupyter-publication-scripts/tutorial/tutorial.md

 Although i didn't thoroughly tested it, it should give nice output for both HTML and LaTeX/pdf.

 ### Reading large text files
 Reading text files using `numpy` is unfortunately not the fastest thing.
 The `numpy.loadtxt()` function loads the full file into the memory first, which makes it memory consuming and slow for large files.
 It also supports only one comment character, but the `.xvg` files I frequently use have to different beginning characters for non-data lines.
-I was also not satisfied by the other options provided by `numpy`, so here is what I came up with, to have a relatively convenient function for loading twodimensional large text files with numerical data:
+I was also not satisfied by the other options provided by `numpy`, so here is what I came up with, to have a relatively convenient function for loading two dimensional large text files with numerical data:
 ```python
 def loadtxt(filename, ncols=None, dtyp=None, commentchars=["#","@"]):
     global data